vulcanphp/hyper-core/README.md

 ## Conclusion

-HyperCore provides a comprehensive set of core functionalities, utility methods, and helper classes to make web development with the Hyper MVT Framework efficient and enjoyable.
+HyperCore provides a set of core functionalities, utility methods, and helper classes to make web development with the Hyper MVT Framework efficient and enjoyable.
 Whether you are handling HTTP requests, managing databases, or working with templates, HyperCore has you covered.